 Suitability for Teaching (non-academic selection criteria)

 CASPer is an online tool designed to assess your personal attributes important to the teaching profession, such as interpersonal skills, resilience, judgement, teamwork and willingness to learn.
-It is composed of 12 video-based or a word-based scenarios followed by a few questions each asking for your thoughts or reactions to the scenario.
+It is composed of 12 video-based or a word-based scenario followed by a few questions each asking for your thoughts or reactions to the scenario.

 How do I take CASPer?